johnmholmes/Arduino_flicker_node_cmri-main/README.md

 This will only work with a usb lead or a different rs485 to ttl converter that I use.
 It could be coverted to use the cheaper unit but that unit uses pin 2 to work the rs485 bus.

+verion 2 is a better way this could have been done in this case the led is on pin 10 not pin 3